Key Takeaways:

 When you register your copyright, it’s like adding an extra layer of protection and making it easier for you to prove that the work is yours.

 But remember, you can’t register a copyright if the work already belongs to someone else.
-So, always make sure that the work you’re creating is truly original!
+So, always make sure that the work you’re creating is truly original.

 Is Disney Artwork Selled on Etsy?

+This includes popular characters like Mickey Mouse, Cinderella, and other beloved Disney characters.
 Even if you are only using these characters in your artwork or product, it is still considered illegal to sell on Etsy.

 Disney takes their intellectual property very seriously and has been known to take legal action against small businesses and creators who infringe on its copyrights and trademarks.

-Therefore, it is best to avoid selling any artwork or products that incorporate Disney’s copyrighted or trademarked material.
+Therefore, it is best to avoid selling any original artwork or products that incorporate Disney’s copyrighted or trademarked material.

 FAQs